-Nixon began the speech by expressing his regret that the controversy had arisen and explaining that the gifts he had received were not illegal or unethical.
+Nixon began the speech by expressing his deep regret that the controversy had arisen and explaining that the gifts he had received were not illegal or unethical.

 He then went on to describe in detail the gifts he had received, including the dog Checkers, and explained why he believed they were not improper.